 If you have upgraded to McAfee ePO 5.9.X or later from version 5.3.3 or earlier, you need to migrate certificates from SHA-1 to SHA-2.
 See KB87017 for details.

 NOTE: If you have upgraded to McAfee ePO 5.9.1 only, you need to apply McAfee ePO 5.9.1 Hotfix 1226775 before migrating your certificates.
 See KB90182 for details.

 If your upgrade was unsuccessful, it should roll back and leave McAfee ePO in a functional state.
 If the rollback also fails, you may need to perform a disaster recovery on your McAfee ePO server.
-The preferred method of disaster recovery is a snapshot recovery.
-Instructions for that can be found here.

 NOTE: Known issue: Disaster Recovery Snapshot task fails on a clustered McAfee ePO